xwmx/nb/README.md

 [home:1]  📂 Example Folder
 ```

+Items are displayed using the same format as `nb` and `nb ls`, with
+each list item linked. `nb browse` is designed to make it easy to
+navigate using the only the keyboard within the terminal.

 `nb browse` opens in the browser set in the `$BROWSER` environment
 variable, with [w3m](https://en.wikipedia.org/wiki/W3m) preferred.